perezite/Portfolio/README.md

 # Simon Schwegler
-🤓 .NET Fullstack Developer with professional developer experience since 2013
+🤓 .NET Fullstack Engineer with professional developer experience since 2013
 🎮 I also love to tinker with C++ and Game Engine Programming
 🎓 I have a degree in Physics (BSc) as well as Computational Science (MSc) from the University of Zürich

 # Professional Projects

+The following is a (non-exhaustive) list of projects I contributed to as a software engineer since 2013.

 ## eTransit